Cheika under pressure as All Blacks close on Bledisloe Cup

 The flaws in the Wallabies' performance last week were so deep they can have done little more than paper over the cracks in the seven days between matches.
 The All Blacks humiliated the Australian forwards, capturing eight out of 13 lineouts on Wallaby throws and securing a long series of penalties from collapsed scrums.

-While the Wallabies were able to go to halftime with a one-point lead, the writing was already on the wall and the five-try second half from the All Blacks came as no surprise.
+While the Wallabies were able to go to halftime with a one-point lead, the five-try second half from the All Blacks came as no surprise.

-But when All Blacks fullback Ben Smith slipped through a tackle and linked with winger Waisake Naholo immediately before halftime, all of the Wallabies effort was wasted.
-Scrumhalf Aaron Smith scored the first All Blacks try, putting them back in the game, and the Wallabies were obviously fatigued by the toll of making so many tackles.
+But when All Blacks fullback Ben Smith slipped through a tackle and linked with winger Waisake Naholo just before halftime, all of the Wallabies effort was wasted.
+Scrumhalf Aaron Smith scored the first All Blacks try from that move, putting them back in the game, and the Wallabies were obviously fatigued by the toll of making so many tackles.

 New Zealand scored again immediately after the restart and the landslide began.